Dreamwalker420/sockets/README.md

 * Handle multiple clients

 Lab #2
-* Convert to using functions
+* Convert code to using functions
 * Fork server to handle client
 * Server pseudoterminal
 * Fork server sub-process to execute Bash on pseudo-terminal
 * Server relays PTY data from terminal to master
+* Client fork to handle pseudoterminal
+* Client fork to relay PTY data from terminal to master

+Lab #3